 Norfolk Island Australia Travel Guide

-The Gem of the south pacific enjoys a subtropical climate, with mild temperatures throughout the year.
+Norfolk Island enjoys a subtropical climate, with mild temperatures throughout the year.
 This consistent weather supports pleasant visits at any time, but certain periods offer particular advantages depending on your preferences.

 Each time of year has a distinct way to experience Norfolk Island, balancing crowd levels with weather conditions and particular activities.

 High Season (Nov-Jan & Apr-May): Coincides with school vacations, higher tourist figures.
 Ideal for water activities, but expect higher prices and crowds.
 Shoulder Season (Feb-Mar, Sep-Oct): Pleasant weather, fewer crowds, potentially lower prices.
 Low Season (Jun-Aug): Cooler temperatures, excellent for walking and historical sites.
 Best prices, significantly fewer tourists.
-Excellent for whale watching (July-October).
+Excellent to go whale watching (July-October).

 July to October (Humpback whale migration)